-A Look Into News Sources, Fear and Consumer Behavior
+A Look at News Sources, Fear, and Consumer Behavior

 News consumption is up, with more people checking in for the latest updates on COVID-19 news.
-Our latest research explored media consumption groups and how news sources affect consumer fear and anxiety.
+Our latest Facing Fear research report explored media consumption groups and how news sources affect consumer fear and anxiety.
 These issues have only been exacerbated with the current global crisis.
-Alter Agents CEO, Rebecca Brooks, covers some findings from our research in her latest article for Forbes, exploring how news sources affect behavior and perceptions.
+Alter Agents CEO Rebecca Brooks covers some findings from our research in her latest article in Forbes, exploring how news sources affect behavior and perceptions.

 Our research uncovered five key media consumption groups, clustered based on preferred media sources.
 Most interesting to brands is that these groups have differing approaches to consumption.
 Rebecca writes: “What we found with each of these groups was that the media consumed directly affected global and personal outlook, and how fearful they felt about things like financial stability…Brands should be aware that the differences among these groups have a direct impact on shopping behavior and attitudes.”